srimko/adapt-component-generator/README.md

 ### TO DO

-* Have to check argument before start script
+* Vérifier les arguments avant le démarrage du script
 * Have to log supported marker
 * Write test to check before start script if xlsx file is correct.
 * Write test to check if makers works correctly